tomquinonero/carrot-css/docs/documentation/typography.md

 There is one font for all the titles and one for the content.

 You can override the ratio by changing the `--font-ratio` CSS variable.
+[More about CSS variables](/documentation/css-variables)

 This is how title look and play together: